vasanthv/jsonbox/README.md

 Added some limitations to avoid abuse.

 1. The request body cannot be more than 100KB.
-2. Cannot get push or get more than 1000 records at a time.
+2. Can't push or pull more than 1000 records at a time.

 ### LICENSE
 MIT